Sophie Vanhegan

-Sophie is acknowledged as a leading lawyer in the UK employment law arena by Legal 500 (2023) and Chambers and Partners (2023) where she has been ranked for the past ten years.
+Sophie is acknowledged as a 'highly experienced litigator and restrictive covenants expert' by Legal 500 (2024) and leading lawyer in the UK employment law arena by Chambers and Partners (2024) where she has been ranked for the past 11 years.
 Clients say "Sophie is excellent and my go-to person.
 She has supported us with some complex employee relations cases.
 She provides considered expert support."
-Sophie Vanhegan frequently advises employers on matters including TUPE, restrictive covenants and discrimination claims and is commended for her knowledge of the financial services sector.
-Interviewees note that "she is very practical, she is very knowledgeable as to what the law requires and its grey areas, and she gives practical advice."
+Sophie Vanhegan frequently advises employers on matters including TUPE, restrictive covenants and discrimination claims.
+She is commended for her knowledge of the financial services sector.
+Interviewees note that "Sophie is a good adviser to have on your side.
+She is good with clients and easy to deal with."

 Sophie is recognised as female leader in International Employment Lawyer's thought-leadership survey for her achievements as a global employment law partner and is recognised in the International Employment Lawyer's IEL Elite, an inaugural guide to the world’s best employment and labour law teams, as a key lawyer.